edulbx/edulbx/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Edu Lima Barros
 =======================================================================================================================================

-Software engineer
+Software and Machine Learning engineer
 -----------------

 Hi, I'm Edu.
-I'm a dev who also have a law degree, exp in privacy, and UX by Google.
-I'm taking all that into my game dev/design career.
-Learning C++/Python
+I'm a passioneted developer of Machine Learning Tools and IA student.
+I also have a law degree wich helped me developer tool in this area and Cybersecurity.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [eduardo.limabarros12@gmail.com](mailto:eduardo.limabarros12@gmail.com)